Jura A1 Review: The Most Reliable Superautomatic Espresso Machine?

 Do Not Buy The Jura A1 If…

-You want more customizability – Would you like more options and perhaps automatic frothing at your fingertips?
+- You want more customizability – Would you like more options and perhaps automatic frothing at your fingertips?
 The Jura Z6 has got you covered with 10 coffee strength levels and 13 drink options.
 Combine the wide brew selection with the top-quality milk frother and you have dozens of frothy, caffeine-packed, beverages at your fingertips.
 Like the A1, the Z6 includes premium features such as the Aroma G3 grinder, PEP and IPBAS, but with more customizability than the A1.
 Read more about this model here.
+If 23 drink options isn’t enough for you, the the 43 pre-programmed drinks the Giga W3 is another machine you can consider.

 The most compact coffee machine of the reliable Swiss powerhouse, the Jura A1 is the perfect superautomatic espresso machine for the coffee purists who are only interested in espresso, ristretto and black coffee.
 The updated design combines premium upgradessuch as the Pulse Extraction Process and the Intelligent Pre-Brew Aroma System with a high-quality conical burr grinder designed to maximize flavor and aroma.